Panasonic G100 vs GF1

 It is notable that the G100 has a microphone port, which is missing on the GF1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The G100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GF1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GF1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF1 was succeeded by the Panasonic DMC-GF2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G100 and GF1 can be found, respectively, in the Panasonic G100 Manual (free pdf) or the online Panasonic GF1 Manual.

 So how do things add up?
 Which of the two cameras – the Panasonic G100 or the Panasonic GF1 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.